duleorlovic/blog/_posts/2015-10-08-free-ssl-for-https-on-apache-or-nginx.md

 names per certificate, so it is possible that you generate certificates for 5000 unique subdomains per week.

-# Lets encrypt for heroku
+# Cloudflare and Lets encrypt for heroku

 https://letsencrypt.org/
 Is free and Heroku supports it using